ketut-garjita/dezoomcamp2024-project1/README.md

     Now we have more free memory available.

-    These services would start automaticcaly when VM Instances started.
+    These services would start automaticcaly when Cluster and VM Instances started.

 - Running Mage Pipeline